Dootmaan/ICMIL/README.md

 - numpy
 - opencv

   > In this branch, both aggregators and classifiers in DTFD-MIL are used to generate a more accurate attention score in Embedder Phase.
 BETA is set to 2 for this method.
 You can find the new weights in ./utils for verification or further finetuning.
-If you need the weights for other MIL backbones or you want the ICMIL finetuned ResNet50, please contact me through email.
+If you need the weights for other MIL backbones or you want the ICMIL-finetuned ResNet50, please contact me through email.
   >

 ## 2. Prepare your dataset